-To summarize the suggested recommendations, in addition to those which were covered in the general recommendations, efforts should be made to identify potential barriers earlier in program development, such as those posed by lack of knowledge/staff capacity.
-This could be aided by implementing the recommendation suggested in section 6.4 regarding communication as well as working together more closely to ensure that resources may be allocated appropriately to reduce the potential effect of the barriers.
-Although these barriers have not created a barrier presently, as indicated in the interview with Oregon, it has been an underlying issue in the development of the innovative program.
+To summarize the suggested recommendations, in addition to those which were covered in the general recommendations, efforts should be made to identify potential barriers earlier in program development; such as those posed by lack of knowledge/staff capacity.
+This could be aided by, for example, implementing the recommendation suggested in section 6.3.1 regarding communication.
+Although these contingencies have not constrained collaborative advantage, as indicated in the interview with Oregon, it has been an underlying issue in the development of the innovative program and possesses the potential to threaten future success.

-6.7 Recommendations for NCA at Pine Knoll Shores & The Ocean Project
+6.3.4 Recommendations for NCA at Pine Knoll Shores & The Ocean Project